metcalfepete/pi_php_mobile/README.md

 <p>To test that your installation is working open a browser on the Pi and go to: <b>http://localhost</b>.
 If the default (index.html) page comes up then you've install Apache correctly.</p>

 <h2>PHP Interfacing to Pi GPIO</h2>
-<p>There are a few to access the GPIO pin in PHP:</p>
+<p>There are a few ways to access the GPIO pins in PHP:</p>
 * use a PHP library
 * shell to the <b>gpio</b> command

-<p>Using a PHP library allows for a standard PHP interface, with an object module.
+<p>Using a PHP library allows for a standard PHP interface, with an object model.
 From testing we found that the PHP libraries were not as flexible as the standard gpio command.
-For example you are not able to access PiFace pins (200+).
+For example you are not able to access PiFace pins (pin numbers > 200).

 <h2>Installing PHP GPIO Library</h2>

 <p>To install PHP libraries the recommended approach is to use [Composer](https://getcomposer.org/).
-It is important to define the PHP/Pi directory.
+It is important to define a PHP/Pi Web directory.
 For simple installations everything could be put in the default <i>/var/www/html</i> directory, (to make things a little easier give the Pi user rights to this directory).
 To install composer:</p>

 ```bash
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"